mybonk/mybonk-wiki/README.md

 ### 2.3. ssh and auto login

-You'd want to access your MY₿ONK orchestrator using ssh.
+You want to access your MY₿ONK orchestrator using ssh.

 For more security some Linux distributions restrict ssh usage, for instance such restrictions may apply to `root` user.